ibm-cloud-docs/citrix-netscaler-vpx/hsm-order-certificate.md

 To order an SSL certificate for use with your {{site.data.keyword.vpx_full}}, perform the following procedure:

-1. In VPX shell CLI, display the CSR text by opening the CSR file previously created in the step [Create keys and generate the Certificate Signing Request (CSR)](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-create-keys-and-generate-the-certificate-signing-request-csr-):
+1. In VPX shell CLI, display the CSR text by opening the CSR file that is previously created in the step [Create keys and generate the Certificate Signing Request (CSR)](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-create-keys-and-generate-the-certificate-signing-request-csr-):

 	```sh
 	root@IBMADC690867-s6dr# cat certreqnss6dr.csr